 ProtonVPN Customer Support

-ProtonVPN has a support section on their website.
-It contains general information about their VPN network along with some troubleshooting advice.
-It also contains illustrated guides to download, install, and use ProtonVPN with OpenVPN on a variety of devices and operating systems.
-These include Windows, Mac OS X, Linux, Android, iOS, and DD-WRT routers.
-It also shows you how to connect your device to one of their servers.
+ProtonVPN has a knowledge base that contains general information about their VPN network as well as troubleshooting advice.
+It also contains installation guides for Windows, Mac OS X, Linux, Android, iOS, and DD-WRT routers and will show you how to connect your device to one of their servers.
 This includes connection to their Secure Core and Tor entrance servers.
-They also have a social media presence on Facebook, Twitter, and Reddit.
-Finally, you can email their support staff if you need additional answers or have other requests.
+As far as social media goes, they have a presence on Facebook, Twitter, and Reddit.
+If you can’t find the answers you need, you can email their support staff and they will be glad to help you.

 Hands-On Testing of ProtonVPN

 No matter which account you decide to use with the company, you need to create an account first.
 They make this process easy to do, and it does not require much information.
 As you can see below, it is a matter of entering an email address and paying for the service.

 Once you have created your account, it is time to connect.
 Since there are different versions, we will use the most popular desktop option, the one for Windows.

 Begin by downloading the Windows desktop client.
 After installing it, you will see the login screen that will allow you to login to the client.
 Simply enter your username and password and click the login button.